-- "First Nation" is the preferred term for a particular Native group or government, comparable to American tribal nations. - "Indian" is not a preferred term in Canada; never "American Indian." - "Band" is more widely used than "tribe."
+- "First Nation" is the preferred term for a particular Native group or government, comparable to American tribal nations.
+Note that "First Nations" does not include the Métis Nation or the Inuit; the inclusive abbreviation for Indigenous Canadians is "FNMI." - "Indian" is not a preferred term in Canada; never "American Indian." - "Band" is more widely used than "tribe."